lnrdll/laravel-wsl/README.md

 Once your WSL is up and running, download the bootstrap script and run it on your WSL.
 It will perform the following tasks:

 1. Update Linux
-2. Install PHP 7.3 and configure it
+2. Install and configure PHP 7.3
 3. Install MariaDB
 4. Install Redis
 5. Install composer and valet